shivankarora/Chat_Encryption/README.md

 ## Sending Messages
 + `@username_recipient: message` : To direct messages to a user type
 + `#username_sender: message` : While Receiving messages, client receives
-+ `UNREGISTER` : Goes into stdin to unregister a client
++ `UNREGISTER` : Goes into stdin to unregister a client from the system